Anmol-Ghadia/YetAnotherECommerceSite/README.md

     1. `Bound Error`, any parameter does not adhere to constraints
     1. `Session Error`, json-web-token is invalid
     1. `Authentication Error`, no token found
-    Adds the user as the owner of the review if success
+    1. `General Error`, if the product review already exists Adds the user as the owner of the review if success
-1) `NOTE: NOT ADDED YET !!!`
-    `AUTH` Updates an existing review
+1) `AUTH` Updates an existing review
     ```json
     {
-        "URL": "/review/product/:id",
+        "URL": "/review/:productId",
-        "METHOD": "POST",
+        "METHOD": "PATCH",
         "BODY": {
             "title": "string",
             "description": "string",
             "rating": "number"
         },
         "TYPES": {
-            "id": "number"
+            "productId": "number"
         }
     }
     ```
     Can raise:
     1. `Type Error`, any parameter is of incorrect type
     1. `Bound Error`, any parameter does not adhere to constraints
-    1. `Permission Error`, the resource is inaccessible with current json-web-token
     1. `Session Error`, json-web-token is invalid
     1. `Authentication Error`, no token found
-1) `NOTE: NOT ADDED YET !!!`
+    1. `General Error`, if the product review does not exists
-    `AUTH` Deletes a review
+1) `AUTH` Deletes a review
     ```json
     {
-        "URL": "/review/product/:id",
+        "URL": "/review/:productId",
         "METHOD": "DELETE",
         "TYPES": {
-            "id": "number"
+            "productId": "number"
         }
     }
     ```
     Can raise:
     1. `Type Error`, id parameter is of incorrect type
     1. `Bound Error`, id parameter does not adhere to constraints
-    1. `Permission Error`, the resource is inaccessible with current json-web-token
     1. `Authentication Error`, no token found
     1. `Session Error`, json-web-token is invalid
+    1. `General Error`, if the product review does not exists

 ### miscellaneous queries
 1) returns the user's first and last name